MorseMicro/feed-prpl/README.md

 ./scripts/feeds install -p prpl #make all of the prpl feed packages available to the build
 ```

-For more control over the package versions being installed, you can fork the feed using Github (and replace the `src-git` url) or maintaining a copy of the feed on your local system by using this line instead:
+For more control over the package versions being installed, you can fork the feed using Gitlab (and replace the `src-git` url) or maintaining a copy of the feed on your local system by using this line instead:
 ```sh
 src-link prpl /full/path/to/feed/root
 ```